bio-tools/biotoolsDocs/community_specific_guidelines.rst

 .. important::
    Before you use *bio.tools* to create and edit tool descriptions, be sure to understand:

-   1. The type of tool being described - this determines the information requirement - and is covered in the section below on `tool type`_.
+   1. The type of tool being described - covered below in the section below on `Basic information`_.
-   2. The tool functionality and how it should be described  - covered in the section on `tool functions <#function>`_.
+   2. The tool functionality and how it should be described  - covered in the section on `tool functions <#id104>`_.
    3. Whether one or more entries are needed (see below).

 Plan what new entries (if any) are required to describe your tools: